NAD+ & TMG: What’s the Connection?

 Whether you’ve been taking NAD+ supplements for a while or you’re relatively new to them, you probably know that NAD+ is an important part of your body’s regular function.

 A common question we receive is about the role of TMG (trimethylglycine) when supplementing with NAD+.
-While the timing of taking TMG with NAD+ isn’t an exact science, our recommendations are based on emerging evidence and patient experiences.
+While the timing of taking TMG with NAD+ isn’t an exact science, our recommendations are based on current evidence and patient experiences.

 Whether you’re familiar with TMG or not, we’ll break down what it is, why it’s important to take with NAD+, and where you can get it.

-However, NAD+ metabolism can deplete methyl groups, which are critical for various biological processes like gene regulation and detoxification.
+However, NAD+ metabolism can deplete methyl groups, which are critical for various biological processes like healthy gene regulation and detoxification.

-What Is TMG’s Role in the Body?
+What is TMG’s role in the body?

 Trimethylglycine (TMG) is a type of betaine and a key player in a biological process called methylation.

-Methylation is the process by which cells “donate” methyl groups, or specific molecules, to other cells.
-These methyl groups help cells carry out key biological functions, such as the production of DNA or neurotransmitters.This process also helps regulate gene expression, detoxify harmful substances, and convert nutrients into usable energy.
+Methylation is the process by which cells “donate” methyl groups, or specific molecules, to proteins or DNA.
+These methyl groups change how cellular machinery behaves and help cells carry out key biological functions, such as damage repair and the production of signaling factors like hormones and neurotransmitters.
+This process also helps shape gene expression, detoxify harmful substances, and convert nutrients into usable energy.

 TMG is important because it provides methyl groups to cells to carry out these functions (as the name suggests, it provides three methyl groups).

-Why Take NAD+ & TMG Together?
+Why take NAD+ & TMG together?

-MTHFR Mutations & Methylation
+MTHFR mutations & methylation

 Mutations in the MTHFR gene can reduce the body’s ability to efficiently methylate.
 This is especially relevant when taking supplements like NAD+, which increase the demand for methylation.